Bath Half Marathon Training Part 1

 Well done on taking the decision to sign up for the Bath Half (or maybe another run event)!

-Ideally you should aim to run 3 times a week, so plan to add in a 3rd weekly run when you can.
+Ideally as you progress, you should aim to run 3 times a week, so plan to add in a 3rd weekly run when you can.
 But again, don’t overdo it and make sure you leave a rest day between runs.
 Try and get into the habit of adopting the ‘80/20’ rule where 80% of your runs are at easy pace (chatting pace), and 20% are at increased effort (think about ‘effort’ rather than just pace as a hill training session will use more effort but will be at a slower pace).
 A run training session (hills or sprints) will count as one of your weekly runs and this would be a high effort run, so if you train on a Monday, maybe schedule your own easy pace runs for Thursday and Saturday, or Wednesday and Friday if that works.

 The Weather